legatoproject/leaf-training/User.md

 > Note: Profile are usually named with CAPITAL LETTERS like `SWI-WP77`

 A profile contains:
-- a list pof packages
+- a list of packages
 - a list of environment variables

 Every profile has a folder in the `leaf-data/` folder where leaf maintains symbolic links to the packages used by the profile.